 It was less than a year ago, after moving out to university and meeting people of a similar background to myself, that I began to search for an answer.
 I did what most people tend to do; I rummaged through pages of google, read numerous articles and tried to keep myself awake whilst scrolling through a seemingly endless Wikipedia page on the history of Kashmir.
 I’m what’s referred to as a ‘third generation’ migrant, meaning that two previous generations of my family have lived in this country and I don’t have any immediate family members born in Kashmir to turn to for answers.
 The first and only time I visited Kashmir was in 2002 for my Grandfather’s funeral.
 Understandably, I don’t have many memories aside from my uncle trying to drive his car up the narrow road winding around the Kashmiri mountains.

 Unbeknownst to me at the time, Kashmir was, and still is, a disputed territory nestled between Pakistan, India and China.
-The part that I was visiting was located in Pakistani administered ‘Azad’ Kashmir (‘Free Kashmir’), whilst the southern and southeastern parts of the region make up the Indian state of Jammu and Kashmir.
+The part that I was visiting was located in Pakistani administered ‘Azad’ Kashmir (so-called ‘Free Kashmir’), whilst the southern and southeastern parts of the region make up the Indian state of Jammu and Kashmir.
 A little research led me to find that, even before India and Pakistan gained independence from Britain in August 1947, Kashmir was hotly contested.
 Under the partition plan provided by the Indian Independence Act, Kashmir was free to accede to India or Pakistan.
 At the time, Kashmir had a predominantly Muslim population and Hari Singh, the Hindu ruler at the time, decided the state was to stay independent.
 Because of the Muslim majority, Pakistan, an Islamic republic, sought to claim Kashmir.
 Hari Singh countered this by asking India for military help and signing the ‘Instrument of Accession’ which made Kashmir officially part of India with some autonomous privileges.
 This resulted in the Indo-Pakistani war of 1947 which was followed by numerous other wars in 1965 and, most recently, the 1999 war.

 It felt odd to read about a conflict in a land so directly related to me whilst sat five thousand miles away.
 Delving deeper into the history of Kashmir led me to understand that Kashmiris on both sides are still, to this day, experiencing immense oppression.
 A documentary called Inshallah Kashmir, which can be found on YouTube, provides a rare insight into the life of Muslims living in Jammu and Kashmir.
 Ashvin Kumar, the creator of the documentary, describes it as a ‘series of counterpointed testimonies and the heartbreaking coming-of-age of ordinary people’.
 Admittedly, it was harrowing to watch, reduced me to tears on multiple occasions and stayed with me.
 However, it provided me with a much needed understanding of how a conflict which arose in 1947 still, to this very day, is claiming innocent lives and tearing families apart.